vyrjana/DearEIS/index.md

 - Make sure to first install a recent version of Python if you do not already have it installed.
 - DearEIS can then be installed with [pip](https://pip.pypa.io/en/stable/), which is the package installer for Python and should be included with most distributions of the official Python runtime.
 	- **NOTE!** [An installer](https://github.com/vyrjana/DearEIS/releases/download/1.0.0/DearEIS-installer.exe) is available for Windows.
-		The installer executes the rest of the steps automatically and thus the next point can be ignored.
+		The installer takes care of installing DearEIS for you using pip so the next step can be ignored.
-		Additionally, the installer also create shortcuts in the start menu.
+		Additionally, the installer also creates a few shortcuts in the start menu.
 - Execute the following command in a terminal (e.g. PowerShell on Windows) once Python has been installed:

 ```